mohistH/vs2013_extensions/README.md

 # vs2013_extensions
-there are some extensions that I usually use them to help me improve the effecient of development
+there are some extensions that I usually use them to help me improve the efficient of development